elizavetasemenova/elizavetasemenova.github.io/_posts/2016-12-22-function-as-an-argument-in-r.md

 comments: true
 ---

 The snippet below makes use of the mapply R-function.
 It becomes helpful when one wants to apply a function f(x,y) to different sets of arguments (x1,y1), (x2,y2).
 The arguments can be functions themselves.
-In this case after the name of the external function 'f' we will pass into mapply a vector with all values for the first argument of f x=c(x1,x2,...), then for the second y=c(y1,y2,..) and so on:
+In this case after the name of the external function 'f' we will pass into mapply a vector with all values for the first argument x=c(x1,x2,...), then for the second y=c(y1,y2,..) and so on:

 mapply(f(x,y,z),
        c(x1,x2,...),